Rynji/Rynji.github.io/_pages/about.md

 During my bachelor years I have also studied in Trondheim, Norway for a semester in 2016; At the Norwegian University of Science and Technology.
 At the NTNU I worked on a VR project using Unreal Engine.
 I absolutely loved my time in Norway and ever since I try to regularly travel to interesting places.
 Some of the places I've been to are Ukraine and Kazakhstan; The header picture of me has actually been taken at Big Almaty Lake in Kazakhstan.

 My passion in the working field lies in working together with other professionals; Developing creative solutions to design problems, getting systems running and iterating on implementations to get that perfect feel to it in the end.
-I love it when a game project comes together.
-I have a strong passion for how something should look & feel in a game; Being right in the middle as a game programmer allows me to contribute significantly in all aspects that make a great game.
+I love it when a project comes together.
+I have a strong passion for the way something should look & feel; Being right in the middle as a programmer allows me to contribute significantly in all aspects that make a great application.

 ## Skills